 No extant texts have been discovered from England or France

 as of yet for this time period.
 There are, however, several

-manuscripts available from German sources.
+Tailors Books available from German sources.
 Ingeborg Petraschek-Heim's

 article in The Journal of Costume, Vol. 6, issue 3.